 FQA (frequently questioned answers)

-What is the action on any other vectors besides the selected ones?
+- What is the action on any other vectors besides the selected ones?

-That is a consequence of the fact that the matrix must be a rotation.
+- That is a consequence of the fact that the matrix must be a rotation.
 The matrix is always unambiguously determined by rotation angle and plane.

-What happens when \alpha is negative?
+- What happens when is negative?

-What does \beta do?
+- What does do?

-See the next installment.
+- See the next installment.